synapsestudios/synapse-base/README.md

 ## Overview

 Synapse Base is a bootstrapping library for PHP applications build in the [Silex](http://silex.sensiolabs.org/) microframework.
-It's intented for REST APIs that serve and consume JSON.
+It's intended for REST APIs that serve and consume JSON.

 This library provides an opinionated, secure starting point for your REST API using the following tools and libraries: